AdityaSavara/MSRESOLVE_Workshop/README.txt

    UserChoices['linearBaselineCorrectionSemiAutomatic']['lateBaselineTimes'] =  ___
    Note: This is similar to section 3.2 of the quick start guide.

+   Let's also turn on ExportAtEachStep, which is normal to use.
+   UserChoices['ExportAtEachStep']['on'] = 'yes'

 04 How to do a typical analysis continued:
   [DELETE 04 DIRECTORY IF IT EXISTS]
    Copy Directory 3 and paste it.
 Then rename the new directory to start with "04"